tracebox/tracebox/README.md

 ## JSON Output Format

-More detailled information about the successive hops can be obtained using the -j option, this will as well change the output mode to JSON
+More detailled information about the successive hops can be obtained using the -j option, this will as well change the output mode to JSON.

+As the output will be buffered, you SHOULD make use of the max hop parameter (-m) if the target node does not answer in order to get the partial trace.

 ```javascript
 {